tcw0/check24-messenger-challenge/README.md

 ### Environmnet variables

-An example of the necessary environment variables can be found in `.env.example` in `server` and `client`.
+The necessary environment variables can be found in `.env` in `server`.
-The secrets are shared on demand.
-Reach out to one of the maintainers of the project to get access to the secrets.
+The secrets are intentionally shared for ease of setup.
+Contact one of the maintainers of the project for further access to the secrets.

 The following environment variables are necessary to run the application: